ahmmosaad/Analysis-Projects/Marketing_Analysis/README.md

 ### SQL:
 [Checkput the Queries](SQL_Queries.sql)

-1-	Products
+1-	Products:
-Products categorized upon price: Low price <50, Medium Price between 50 and 200, and High price >200 2-	Customers Table and Geography Table customer data was completed by using the left join between the two tables on geographyID, the result we added country and the city to the user
+  - Products categorized upon price: Low price <50, Medium Price between 50 and 200, and High price >200 2-	Customers Table and Geography Table:
+  - customer data was completed by using the left join between the two tables on geographyID, the result we added country and the city to the user
-3-	Customer Reviews
+3-	Customer Reviews:
-ReviewText Column standardized by ensuring the spaces between words (Replace two spaces with one space) 4-	 Customer Journey
+  - ReviewText Column standardized by ensuring the spaces between words (Replace two spaces with one space) 4-	 Customer Journey:
-To ensure the uniqueness of every journey, I used RowNumber() to achieve that.
+  - To ensure the uniqueness of every journey, I used RowNumber() to achieve that.
 There were many null values for duration, so I used the average to fill these null values.
-5-	  Engagement Table
+5-	  Engagement Table:
-Separate ViewClicksCombaind into two tables, convert content type to uppercase, and because social media is our main focus, we excluded the Newsletters content Type.
+  - Separate ViewClicksCombaind into two tables, convert content type to uppercase, and because social media is our main focus, we excluded the Newsletters content Type.

 ### Python:
 [Checkput the code](sentiments_analysis_script.py)